eclipse-sumo/sumo/docs/web/docs/Simulation/Why_Vehicles_are_teleporting.md

 To avoid collisions, observe the simulation [sumo-gui](../sumo-gui.md) at the location and time of the collision.
-Check if some of the [that may cause a collision are present in your network](../Simulation/Safety.md#deliberately_causing_collisions).
+Check if some of the [things that may cause a collision are present in your network](../Simulation/Safety.md#deliberately_causing_collisions).

 # What is happening while a vehicle teleports